 - The Institute is close to the University Library and within easy reach of the National Library of Scotland, the Central City Library, the National Galleries and Museums, the Library of the Society of Antiquaries in Scotland, the library of the Royal College of Physicians of Edinburgh, and the National Archives of Scotland.
 Access to both the extensive archival and online resources of all of these collections can be arranged for Fellows as appropriate.

 - Only fully completed applications will be considered.
 It is the responsibility of each applicant to ensure that all documentation is complete, and that referees submit their reports to the Institute by the closing date.
-Applications may include a copy of any one article or publication that is thought to be especially relevant to the research proposal and Fellowship submission.

 - The selection of Fellows will be made once a year by an SSPS-IASH Visiting Fellows Committee, comprising a representative from the SSPS School Office or the SSPS Research Directorate, and the Director of IASH or delegate.